Nellie Damrauer, DVM, CVA University of California, Davis, 2003 Doctorate of Veterinary Medicine

 Kat Burns, CVPM, CAWA Director of Operations & Veterinary Services

-Kat joined HSBV in 2005 as Shelter Supervisor and became Director of Veterinary Services in 2006.
-She is a Certified Veterinary Practice Manager and currently serves on the Board of Directors for the Veterinary Hospital Managers Association.
-She enjoys creating mixed-media art, letterboxing, and spending time with her spoiled pug and persian.
+Kat joined HSBV in 2005 as Shelter Supervisor, became Director of Veterinary Services in 2006, and now oversees HSBV Operations in addition to the veterinary practice.
+She is a Certified Animal Welfare Administrator and a Certified Veterinary Practice Manager.
+Kat currently serves on the Board of Directors for the Veterinary Hospital Managers Association.
+She enjoys creating mixed-media art and spending time with her spoiled pug and persian.

 Creating healthy relationships between pets and people